 After describing the fourth beast and its ten horns

 There have been countless attempts to identify whom the Antichrist is or will be.
 Most of the presumed identifications have resulted from illogical assumptions or fantastic imaginings.
-I believe that it may be possible to be certain of the Antichrist’s identity only after the time that he “will confirm a covenant with many for one ‘seven’...”
+I feel that it may be possible to be certain of the Antichrist’s identity at, or soon after, the middle of the 70th Week, when the “man of lawlessness” (Antichrist) is “revealed”

 Many prophecies in the Bible, particularly in the Old Testament, have more than one instance of fulfillment.
 Often, the last—and most intense—occurrence is yet in the future, at the “end of the age,” especially during the periods known as the Great Tribulation and the Day of Vengeance.
 An example of this may be the use of the term “the Assyrian” by the prophet Isaiah